This recipe is sponsored by ZenChef. All opinions are 100% my own.

 How to Make French Fries in Your Air Fryer

-Chances are, if you purchased an air fryer, one of the things you were most excited about making was french fries.
-And maybe your first batch of fries came out…underwhelming.
+Chances are, if you purchased an air fryer, one of the things you were most excited about doing was air frying french fries.
+And maybe your first batch of air fries came out…underwhelming.
 I’m here for you.

 Making perfect air fryer fries is all about know what to do (and what NOT to do).
 Let’s get into a few key things to know about making air fryer french fries.